 Whilst the entertainment venue are not themselves the source of these infringing streams, they are making profit from accessing them and can be prosecuted as secondary infringers.

-As a business, you want to make sure any work you are using that is protected by copyright, such as writing or an image, is only used with express permission from the owner to prevent an infringement case.
+As a business, you want to make sure any work you are using that is protected by copyright is only used with express permission from the owner to avoid an infringement case.

 What to do if someone is infringing my copyright?

 If you think someone is infringing your copyright, the first thing you should do is gather as much evidence as you can discretely about the infringement you believe to be occurring; as this will help build your claim.

 This will also stop the infringer from avoiding a claim by deleting or obscuring evidence of their actions, this often occurs once they have been notified, and can result in you being unable to later prove the infringement had occurred.

 Next, you should contact a solicitor, they will be able to help you determine whether the alleged party is infringing your copyright or not.